 The water rites of untouchables was always a contentious subject.
 Under the caste system, Dalits could not drink from the same water sources as upper caste individuals.
 Ambedkar began a publication for Dalit water rights in 1930.

-Women’s rights were fundamental to the building Ambedkar’s new India.
+Women’s rights were fundamental to building Ambedkar’s new India.
 He saw the subjugation of women as essential to preserving the caste system.
-Once women were free to marry whom they want or no one at all, the rest of the system would come crashing down.
-He advocated for the Hindu Code Bills which, among other things, would establish some gender equality.
+Once women were free to marry whom they wanted or no one at all, the rest of the system would come crashing down.
+He advocated for the Hindu Code Bills, which, among other things, would establish some gender equality.

 Ambedkar’s first wife was ill and died when she was forty.
 She wanted to make a pilgrimage to a Hindu holy site.
 Ambedkar would not let her go because the priest at this site would not conduct the last rites while facing a Dalit.
 He promised her to build Dalits their holy sites.
 Ambedkar began to study and court the leaders of various world religions.
 The plan was to facilitate a mass exodus of Dalits out of Hinduism.
 After much deliberation, Ambedkar accepted Buddhism and oversaw the first mass conversion in modern Buddhism on October 14, 1956.
 This mass conversion earned Ambedkar the moniker of the father of modern Buddhism.